 If there’s one thing I have in common with thru-hikers (there’s way more than one…) it’s the dress code for summer hiking: teeny tiny shorts on the bottom and full-coverage up top.
 Yup, when it’s sunny outside, even when it’s hot, you better believe I’m protecting my delicate epidermis with a sustainable sun hoody.

 I mean, who wants to stop every hour to slather more sunscreen up and down their arms, neck, and chest, am I right?
 And who wants to carry that much sunscreen on a backpacking trip?
 Not me; I’m an ultralighter.
 So yeah, you’re waaaay more likely to catch me in full sleeves and a hood when it’s hot outside than a tank top (at least when I’m hiking, biking, or trail running for more than an hour).
 But not all sun hoodies are created equal.
 Some are created more equal than others.
-Fortunately, we found four solid, sustainable sun hoodies for all kinds of outdoor activities so you can wander without getting sunburned.
+Fortunately, we found four solid, sustainable sun hoodies for hiking and all kinds of outdoor activities so you can wander without getting sun damage.

-Why Sustainable Sun Hoodies Are So Great
+Why Sun Hoodies Are So Great

 Not sure sun shirts are for you?
 I didn’t think so either for a while.
 In fact, rarely wore anything but a tank top on warm hikes for years.
-But then I went on a rim-to-rim backpacking trip across the Grand Canyon in July and changed my time.
+But then I went on a rim-to-rim backpacking trip across the Grand Canyon in July and changed my tune.
 Despite applying sunscreen liberally and regularly, by the end of a long first day (of three), my arms were warm, tingly, and very pink.

 I’d read too many articles about sunburn and skin cancer, and my dad has had a few pre-cancerous spots removed, so I freaked out and begged my dad to let me wear one of his long-sleeve tech shirts that he brought (and never wore) for the rest of the trip.
 As soon as I pulled it on the next morning, I felt relieved and protected.
 And honestly, not nearly as hot as I thought I would.
 In fact, long sleeves made every dip I took in a shallow stream to soak my clothes and cool down so much more refreshing for so much longer as the water took longer to evaporate than it would have on bare skin.